Frequently Asked Questions (FAQ) regarding provisions for public worship at St James’s

 Will the church building at St James’s open at any other times?

 At present there is no other provision for having the church open during the week.
 That said, however, there is a steady diet of prayer services, Bible study groups, and fellowship, all taking part online.
-The mid-week communion service will remain online at present.
+The mid-week communion service (Thursdays at 10am) will remain online at present.

 Are these arrangements the ‘new normal’?